0xjei/SawChain/processor/README.md

 * Batch: `04`
 * Event: `05`

-There's a subsequent subdivision of next hexadecimal characters based on which information is going to be stored.
+The next hexadecimal characters are organized based on which type of record is going to be stored in the state.
-The remaining 62 characters of an object's address are determined as below:
+The remaining 62 characters of state addresses are determined as below:

-For Users and Types, the subsequent two hexadecimal characters are useful to group different kind of users.

 * System Admin
     - The two hexadecimal characters `10`,
-    - The first 60 characters of zeros.
+    - 60 zeros.
 * Company Admin
     - The two hexadecimal characters `11`,
     - The first 60 characters of the SHA-512 of its public key.